ARTICLE I: PRINCIPAL OFFICE AND REGISTERED AGENT

 Independent nominations, endorsed in writing by not fewer than 50 of the voting members, must be received by the Secretary/Treasurer not less than 50 days prior to the date of the Annual meeting and shall be included on the ballot mailed or sent electronically to the voting members.

 Section 3.
 Election of Officers.
-The officers, with the exception of the President, shall be appointed from among the directors and based upon the proposed slate provided by the Board Governance & Leadership Committee, in the following manner: At the first official Board meeting, which must be conducted within four (4) months of the Annual meeting, the directors will appoint a Chair, Vice Chair, and Secretary/Treasurer.
+The officers, with the exception of the President & Chief Executive Officer, shall be elected from among the directors and based upon the proposed slate provided by the Board Governance & Leadership Committee, in the following manner: At the first official Board meeting, which must be conducted within four (4) months of the Annual meeting, the directors will elect a Chair, Vice Chair, and Secretary/Treasurer.

 Section 4.
 Term of Office.
-The officers shall assume their positions at the close of the first official Board meeting following the Annual meeting at which the officers are appointed, and shall hold office for two years until their successors are appointed following the Annual meeting.
-No officer shall serve more than three consecutive terms.
+The officers shall assume their positions at the close of the first official Board meeting following the Annual meeting at which the officers are elected, and shall hold office for two years until their successors are elected following the Annual meeting.
+No officer shall serve for more terms than will constitute six (6) consecutive years of service, unless such person is, at the expiration of such six-year period, serving as an officer of the Board, which would automatically extend the term until such person ceases to be an officer of the Board.

 Section 6.
 Vacancies.
 With the exception of the Chair, in case of resignation of an officer or, if for any other reason including ineligibility or removal, an officer is unable to complete his or her term, the Chair shall appoint a successor to complete the unexpired term.
 The appointment shall be confirmed by the Board at its next meeting.